corndeladmin/DevOps-Deeper-Testing/e2e-selenium/Readme.md

 ## Try it out

-This assumes you have poetry installed on your machine; if not, install it [according to the instructions here](https://python-poetry.org/docs/#installation).

-The test as written also assume that you have Chrome installed, but offers alternatives for FireFox or Safari if you prefer those.

-Set up the project with `poetry install`.
+Set up the project with `poetry install` from the `e2e-selenium` folder.

 You should then be able to run the existing test with `poetry run pytest` - check that you can see a browser appear and navigate Google without input!